 Apple patent describes magnetic surface contacts

-The current iPhone 13 series has MagSafe technology on the back.
-But Apple is apparently still thinking about a different form of MagSafe.
-The new patent is titled "Magnetic surface contacts" and covers a number of applications related to magnetic Smart Connectors, similar to the MagSafe charger for the old MacBooks and the Smart Connector of the iPad's Smart Keyboard.
-The patent is interesting because it shows that Apple is still thinking about different ways to charge mobile devices without a classic port.
+The current iPhone 13 series features MagSafe technology on the back.
+But Apple is apparently still considering a different form of MagSafe.
+The new patent is titled "Magnetic surface contacts" and covers a range of applications related to magnetic Smart Connectors, similar to the MagSafe charger for older MacBooks and the Smart Connector of the iPad's Smart Keyboard.
+The patent is interesting because it shows that Apple is still considering different ways to charge mobile devices without a traditional port.

 Wireless iPhone could get “Internet Recovery” feature